semaphoreP/codeastro/Day1/git_intro/README.md

    for the repo.

-   Then, in your terminal window, navigate to wherever you'd like the repo to live on your local machine and type:
+   Then, in your terminal window, navigate to wherever you'd like the repo to live on your local machine and type the following.
+This will create a new directory on your local machine with the same name as the repo.

 ```
 git clone <HTTPS_address_for_repo>
 ```

-&nbsp;&nbsp;&nbsp;This will create a new directory on your local machine with the same name as the repo.

 4. To make sure everything worked properly, `cd` into the newly created directory on your machine and type: